 "You're on a mission, right?"
 Tony whispered, letting his eyes slide pointedly to the blonde that was still visibly listening in.
 "That's why you're acting weird."

 "Uh, yes?"
 Clint replied.
 "That's exactly why."

 "You should've just said something," Tony chided.
 "I didn't mean to break your cover or anything."

 "Why are you answering everything with a question?"

 Tony started to reply but the words died on his lips.
 The other man was still listening to their conversation.
 Clearly Clint was in the middle of some work thing.
 Why he chose the coffee shop most likely to be inhabited by an Avenger, Tony would never understand.
 It was difficult to understand the mind of Clint Barton.
 He was pretty sure the only one fluent in Barton was Natasha and that whole relationship was a confusing mess that even Tony wouldn't touch.

 "Whatever.
 Have fun on your mission.
 I'm sure it's a one day thing since you know Steve is insisting on family dinner tonight.
 He's even got Fury, Phil and the Wicked Stepmother coming.
 So it's a big deal.
 You better not bail.
 Or you better find a way to take me with you."

-"Uh, ok," Clint said, the confusion still lingering in his eyes.
+"Uh, okay," Clint said, the confusion still lingering in his eyes.
 "I'll remember that."

 Tony patted him on the shoulder.
 "You do that, Cupid."
 He turned towards Thor, who was still chatting with Delilah.
 "Yo, Point Break, let's roll.
 I still have to finish the schematics on Natasha's new suit."